ligato/vpp-probe/README.md

 ## Install

-You can get vpp-probe by downloading a pre-compiled binary, using the official Docker image or build it from source.
+You can get vpp-probe by downloading a pre-compiled binary, using the official Docker image or building it from source.

 ### Download a pre-compiled binary